Management of Resource at the Network Edge for Federated Learning: Related Work

 \section{Related Work}

-This section presents a survey papers on resource management at the edge and resource management for federated learning.
-A more thorough presentation of work on specific correlated topics will be provided in the body of the paper.
+This section presents a collection of papers on resource management at the edge and resource management for federated learning.
+A more thorough presentation of work about specific topics will be provided in the body of the paper.